 Build your consistency

-You may have just started running and are unsure how often you should run.
-The most important thing is gaining fitness is simply getting out the door.
+Are you a beginner and are unsure how often you should run?
+The most important thing is gaining fitness is consistency.

-This isn’t easy to do in the early stages of training but as long as you keep training consistently you will continue to build strength and the endurance you will need to finish your first marathon.
+Of course, this isn't easy to do in the early stages of training.
+That being said, as long as you stay consistent you will continue to build strength.
+In addition, build endurance you will need to finish your first marathon.

-There will be days early on when you just feel aweful, as if putting one foot in front of the other is a huge undertaking.
+There will be days early on when you just feel aweful.

 You will continue to build on every workout you do and so will your confidence.